FAQ’s for Child

 General Questions

-Autism is a neurodevelopmental condition that affects how a person communicates with and relates to others, as well as how they experience the world around them.
-Autistic individuals may have difficulty understanding social cues, expressing themselves verbally or nonverbally, and may show repetitive behaviours or have specific interests.
-Autism is a spectrum disorder, meaning that symptoms can vary widely from person to person, and individuals with autism can have a range of strengths and differences.
+Autism is a neurodevelopmental condition that affects a child’s communication, social interactions, and how they experience the world.
+Autistic children may struggle to understand social cues, express themselves verbally or nonverbally, and may exhibit repetitive behaviors or specific interests.
+Since autism is a spectrum disorder, symptoms can vary widely among children, with each child having unique strengths and challenges.

-Autism can be assessed as early as two years old, as early detection is crucial for accessing effective interventions that can significantly improve outcomes.
+Autism assessments for children can begin as early as two years old.
+Early detection is vital for accessing effective interventions that can significantly improve a child’s outcomes.

 About the Assessment Process

-The process begins by contacting Chase Lodge Hospital and filling out a brief online referral form.
-This form helps our team understand your needs and arrange an initial virtual consultation to discuss the most appropriate assessment pathway for your child.
+To begin, contact Chase Lodge Hospital and fill out a brief online referral form.
+This form helps our team understand your child’s needs and arrange an initial virtual consultation to discuss the most appropriate assessment pathway.

-5. Completion of report which would include medical insights and recommendations to educators and wider multi-disciplinary team, ensuring that the plan addresses the child’s medical, developmental, and educational needs comprehensively.
+5. Comprehensive Report: This report includes medical insights and recommendations for educators and the wider multidisciplinary team.
+It ensures that the plan addresses the child’s medical, developmental, and educational needs.

-There are 2 parts to the assessment (ADOS-2 and ADI-R), each conducted by a different clinician.
-If both assessments are done simultaneously, they typically last roughly 2.5 hours.
-We aim to provide preliminary feedback on the same day as the assessment.
+The assessment for your child includes two parts (ADOS-2 and ADI-R), each conducted by a different clinician.
+If both assessments occur simultaneously, they typically last about 2.5 hours.
+We aim to provide preliminary feedback on the same day.

 Financial and Legal Considerations

-The cost for a comprehensive autism assessment package, including pre-clinic questionnaires, developmental history, ADOS 2, ADI-R, 30-minute feedback post-assessment and a formal written report consisting of recommendations for onward interventions is £2100.
+The cost for a comprehensive autism assessment package, including pre-clinic questionnaires, developmental history, ADOS-2, ADI-R, a 30-minute feedback session, and a formal written report with recommendations, is £2100.

-Parents should inquire with their insurance provider about coverage or explore local charity groups and NHS services that may offer financial aid.
+Parents should inquire with their insurance provider about coverage or explore local charity groups and NHS services that may offer financial aid for child assessments.

 Post-Diagnosis

-Chase Lodge Hospital can provide multidisciplinary autism information workshop, speech therapy, clinical psychology, and occupational therapy support, amongst other support to establish achievable goals and strategies to support the child/young person’s health, development, and educational progress.
+Chase Lodge Hospital offers multidisciplinary autism information workshops, speech therapy, clinical psychology, and occupational therapy support for your child, among other resources, to establish achievable goals and strategies for their health, development, and educational progress.

 Attention Deficit Hyperactivity Disorder (ADHD) Assessment FAQs